GHmods/scze/README.md

 - 'headcrab_classes.as' is for headcrabs.
 - 'zombie_classes.as' is for zombies.
   - If you add a class for headcrab, headcrab will try to mutate to zombie class with same id as headcrab class.This means you must add your zombie class in the same order as your headcrab class.
-#### I have problems after adding new Zombie/Headcrab class.
-- Save/Load System will store data from players for these classes inside 'svencoop/scripts/maps/store/hlze/' folder.
-##### Fix:
-- Delete these files inside 'svencoop/scripts/maps/store folder and retry:
-  - 'headcrab_classes.ini'
-  - 'zombie_classes.ini'
-- I know that by deleting these files, players will loose progress.You can try changing numbers from 0# to 1# and see what will happend.
-#### I will try to fix this as well.
 ##### Note for Mappers:
 - Headcrab Players can unlock 'func_wall_toggle' with targetnames:
   - 'togg1','toggle1' <-- Not Recommended.